YanbingJiang/inception-V3-Retrain-Fast-With-TFrecord/README.md

 ### Convert Bottlenecks to TFRecords Format
 When creating the TFRecords, the dataset needs to be splited into training set, validation set and testing set as well.
 The same work as 'create_image_list' function in [retrain.py](https://github.com/tensorflow/hub/blob/master/examples/image_retraining/retrain.py).
 Thus, percentage of validation set and percentage of testing set needs to specified.
 Number of shards is a parameter to specify how many tfrecord file you would like to have to one set.
 For example, if num_shards = 5, it will divide training set into 5 tfrecord file evenly, so as validation set and testing set.

-* Option 1: Covert Data Sequetially, for flower set is fast enough
+* *Option 1*: Covert Data Sequetially, for flower set is fast enough
 ```shell
 python tfrec_data.py --bottleneck_dir=<Path to cache bottleneck> --tfrecord_dir=<Path to store tfrecord bottleneck> --validation_percentage=<validation %> --testing_percentage=<testing %> --num_shards=<number of tfrecords files>
 ```